JuliaDatabases/Redis.jl/README.md

 ```

 `SentinelConnection` is also `SubscribableConnection`, allowing the user to build a `SubscriptionConnection` for monitoring cluster health through Sentinel messages.
 See [the Redis Sentinel documentation](http://redis.io/topics/sentinel) for more information.

+## Streaming Scanners

+In order to simplify use of the Redis scan commands, SCAN (keys), SSCAN (sets), ZSCAN (ordered sets), and HSCAN (hashes), a streaming interface is provided.
+To initialize
+a scan use the appropriate constructor:

+`KeyScanner(conn::RedisConnection, match::AbstractString, count::Int)`

+`SetScanner(conn::RedisConnection, key::AbstractString, match::AbstractString, count::Int)`

+`OrderedSetScanner(conn::RedisConnection, key::AbstractString, match::AbstractString, count::Int)`

+`HashScanner(conn::RedisConnection, key::AbstractString, match::AbstractString, count::Int)`

+`match` is used for pattern matching, and defaults to "\*",  while `count` specifies the number of items returned per iteration and defaults to 1.

+Two methods are provided for scanning:

+`next!(ss::StreamScanner, count)` retrieves `count` elements as an `Array` or `Dict`.  `count` defaults to the value
+used in the constructor, but can be modified per request. __As per the Redis spec, each call to `next!` may return one or
+more elements that were retrieved in a previous call.__

+`collect(ss::StreamScanner)` will keep scanning until all the elements have bee retrieved.

+Note the following caveats from the Redis documentation at http://redis.io/commands/scan:

+    * The SCAN family of commands only offer limited guarantees about the returned elements since the collection
+    that we incrementally iterate can change during the iteration process.

+    * Basically with COUNT the user specified _the amount of work that should be done at every call in order to
+      retrieve elements from the collection_.
+This is __just a hint__ for the implementation, however generally
+      speaking this is what you could expect most of the times from the implementation.

+__Please refer to the Redis documentation for more details.__

 ### Notes